FreddyBicandy50/University-Projects/README.md

 <b>Learning Outcomes:</b> applying logic to different sprites , understand the screen axis to control different sprites simultaneously , apply sounds and costumes , track score

-<b>Extend:</b> we can modify the game to make it work on devices gyroscope sensor so dodging the cars will happen by tilting the screen
+<b>Possible Ehancements:</b> we can modify the game to make it work on devices gyroscope sensor so dodging the cars will happen by tilting the screen

 <b>Design:</b> <a href="https://scratch.mit.edu/projects/552184172/" target="_blank">Game Link</a>